 Shore Leave, A fan run Science Fiction Convention

-It just gets better and better.
-For the first time, the American Astronomical Society will have a presence at Shore Leave.
-This is not only the US professional astronomy society, but the largest professional astronomy society in the world.
-Further we will welcome representatives from the Space Telescope Science Institute, Goddard Space Flight Center, Johnson and Kennedy Space Centers, the University of Wyoming, the Center for Astronomy and Physics Education Research, and the Smithsonian Air and Space Museum.
+We will welcome representatives from the Space Telescope Science Institute, Goddard Space Flight Center, Johnson and Kennedy Space Centers, and the Johns Hopkins and Loyola Universities.
 They will show you astronomical discoveries, talk about ongoing cutting-edge space science activities, and discuss issues about science education.
 Please join us for news from the final frontier.

 As always, weather permitting, Stargazing will take place on Friday and Saturday evenings on the tennis courts.